A quieter way of working

 A working garden, not a show garden.
 This space is where I test ideas, learn what thrives, and shape the way I design for others.
 Built from reclaimed materials and grown through trial and care, it reflects how I believe gardens should work — practical, adaptable, and deeply personal.

-I grew up on a sugar cane farm in Queensland, surrounded by animals, homemade pikelets, and my grandmother’s garden.
-From an early age, I learned how grounding it can be to work with your hands, observe growth, and care for something living.
+From early on, I learned how grounding it can be to work with your hands, to observe growth, and to care for something living.

 This is my own working garden — designed entirely around how I live and use the space.